 Limited Banking Staff on Weekends

 Additional disadvantages of online baking not mentioned above include the lack of availability on weekends and holidays, which requires someone else’s phone number who can authorize large transactions.
-You may have questions for bank staff such as will canceling a credit card stop recurring payments, but nobody would be available to answer this.

 If you need papers signed, such as mentioned above, you might not be able to do so online.